auth0-training/auth0-training.github.io/README.md

 ## I can't connect to GitHub Codespaces
 Disconnect from any VPN you may be connected to as it may be blocking certain services Codespaces requires.

+## Codespaces is behaving unexpectedly
+Every once in a while, a Codespace dev container just doesn't load correctly.
+In this case, try reloading the Codespace or even deleting the Codespace and creating a new one.
+If none of these steps help, check [GitHub's status page](https://www.githubstatus.com/).

 ## I signed into the wrong Auth0 tenant